 Meet Our Team

-As Programme Manager, I’m responsible for making things happen on the ground, by supporting partners and residents to deliver unique projects for the local community.
+I’m responsible for making things happen on the ground, by supporting partners and residents to deliver unique projects for the local community.
 I’m really passionate about generating civic pride through arts and culture and facilitating community decision making.

 Things Made Public CIC is a small but mighty not-for-profit arts organisation formed in 2014, specialising in cultural place making and creative enterprise.